-The children have had assemblies from the NHS on healthy eating - particularly focusing on eating a wide range of coloured foods (to help achieve 5 a-day) and cutting down on sugar.
-To continue our awareness of this important topic, we held two competitions, one to design a poster/leaflet about healthy packed lunch and one to design an example of a healthy packed lunch or meal.
-Winning entries to be posted soon.
+The children recently had assemblies from the NHS on healthy eating - particularly focusing on eating a wide range of coloured foods (to help achieve 5 a-day) and cutting down on sugar and took part in poster design competitions to promote healthy eating.

 An Insight into Engineering

 Recently some of Year 5 and Year 6 were very lucky to meet a BP engineer who told them all about the different areas of engineering, from bridge building to game and robot designing!
 The children then had a chance to put their building skills to the test with the spaghetti and marshmallow challenge.

 As part of space week we have had a number of competitions for the children to help extend their knowledge about space, to design and create your own model space craft: http://spaceplace.nasa.gov/build-a-spacecraft/en/ and Have you wondered what astronauts eat in space?
 Create your own menu for a space adventure: http://www.nasa.gov/audience/foreducators/stem-on-station/ditl-eating.
 The entries will also help create an amazing display in our new Science Hub in the house.